Emma Leth

 Emma Leth, became Emma Rosenzweig (born 26 July 1990) is a Danish actress and model.

 Life

 Leth is the grand daughter of the Danish journalist and poet, Jørgen Leth, and sister of Aksel Leth.

 She has appeared in several Danish movies and TV-series since she was a child, such as Supervoksen (aka Triple Dare) (2006), Tempelriddernes Skat III (2008), Rejseholdet (2001) and more recently Sandheden om mænd (2010).
 Besides Emma's movie- and TV-series career, she also works as a model and has among others worked with Balenciaga for several years.
 She has also worked with brands such as GANNI, ZARA and Sophie Bille Brahe.

 Private life

-Leth is married to Danish artist Tal R, whom she met in 2015 and married in 2018.
-They had a son, Abel, in 2016 and they live in Copenhagen.
+Leth married Danish artist Tal R in 2018.
+They had a son in 2016 and they live in Copenhagen.